ingamedeo/cloudsim-simulations/README.md

 Those are valid in the context of a certain simulation.

-Relevant parameters that are the same across all the simulations provided:
+Relevant parameters that are the same across all the simulations provided except Simulation2low and Simulation2blow:

 - Number of users: 1
 - Number of VMs: 50